 - Observations in hybrid trials in 2018 showed that hybrids differed in severity of tar spot symptoms (Kleczewski and Smith, 2018).

 - The extent to which differences in leaf symptoms may correspond to differences in yield is unknown at this time.

 - Pioneer agronomists and sales professionals collected data on disease symptoms and hybrid performance in locations where tar spot was present in 2018 and will use those findings to assist growers with hybrid management in 2019.

-- Research in Mexico has shown that fungicide treatments can be effective against tar spot (Bajet et al., 1994), although no fungicides are currently labeled for tar spot control in the U.S.
+- Research in Mexico has shown that fungicide treatments can be effective against tar spot (Bajet et al., 1994).

 Tillage and Rotation